build-guides

 Performance Expectations

-This Ryzen 5 9600X + RTX 4060 build targets 1080p High/Ultra as its primary resolution.
-At 1440p it’s playable in most titles with settings adjustments or DLSS Quality mode.
+This Ryzen 5 9600X + RTX 5060 build targets 1080p High/Ultra as its primary resolution.
+At 1440p, native rasterization is playable in most titles, and DLSS 4 MFG unlocks high-refresh performance the RTX 4060 couldn’t reach at this price tier.

 Upgrade Path